-7.1 Handling Software Events Before Current Byte Transferring.
+7.1 Handling Software Event Before Current Byte Transferring.

 In the occurrence of events EV7, EV7_1, EV6_1, EV6, EV2, EV8, and EV3, it is essential to handle the events before the current byte transfer to prevent issues such as reading an extra byte, obtaining duplicate data, or losing data.
-If the software fails to read the N-1 data before the stop signal generation, the data in the shift register for the Nth byte may become corrupted (shifted left by one bit).
+If the software fails to read the N-1th byte before the stop signal generation, the data in the shift register for the Nth byte may become corrupted (shifted one bit to the left).

 - 1. When transferring more than one byte in I2C, consider using DMA if possible. - 2.
-When using I2C interrupts, set the interrupt priority to the highest priority in the application. - 3.
-When the read data reaches the N-1 byte: - a) Check that BSF (Byte Shift Flag) is set to 1. - b) Configure SCL as a GPIO open-drain output and set it to 0. - c) Set STOPGEN to 1. - d) Read the N-1 byte. - e) Configure SCL back to I2C multiplex open-drain output mode. - f) Read the last byte.
+When using I2C interrupts, set the interrupt priority to the highest priority in the application - 3.
+When the read data reaches the N-1th byte: - a) Check that BSF (Byte Shift Flag) is set to 1. - b) Configure SCL as a GPIO open-drain output and set it to 0. - c) Set STOPGEN to 1. - d) Read the (N-1)th byte. - e) Configure SCL back to I2C multiplex open-drain output mode. - f) Read the last byte.

-7.2 Attentions When Reading A Single Byte At Time
+7.2 Attentions When Reading a Single Byte at Time